 Residents’ problems don’t have to be disastrous

-When a resident comes to you with a problem, it’s not the end of the world.
+When a resident comes to you with a problem or lists a problem on their resident satisfaction survey, it’s not the end of the world.
 Consider how the right investments — such as technology — can resolve issues and, more importantly, prevent future problems.

 And when matters are out of your hands, remember that thoughtful and effective communication is the best approach.
 Sometimes, the way you address your resident’s complaint can make a bigger difference than the solution itself!